Knowledge Level: Intermediate

 Comfort begins next to your skin with a quality wicking base layer.
 This will draw chilling sweat away from your skin and some materials, such as Merino wool, will continue to insulate even when wet but not cause you to overheat if the sun comes out.
 The fit should be tight to facilitate the wicking process.
 A short sleeved baselayer, when combined with arm warmers offer more flexibility than long sleeved.
 Some base layers also incorporate windproof front panels, increasing protection and reducing the need for additional layers on top.

-With a quality base layer and a shell to put on and take off as the conditions dictate, you may find that a standard jersey is adequate in the spring.
-However, for cooler early spring conditions, a long sleeved winter weight jersey is a very versatile garment.
+With a quality base layer and a shell to put on and take off as the conditions dictate, you may find that a standard jersey is adequate in the autumn.
+However, for cooler early autumn conditions, a long sleeved winter weight jersey is a very versatile garment.
 Some manufacturers produce ones that blur the lines between jackets and jerseys, offering impressive protection against both the cold and wet.
-For hard riding in the spring, these can be ideal.
+For hard riding in the autumn, these can be ideal.

 Arm and leg/knee warmers